Go Mini Wiki: Zero-Dependency File-Based Web Application

 The Forge Specs

-• Pattern: Higher-order Closures for centralised request validation and middleware-like orchestration
+• Pattern: Higher-order Closures for centralised request parsing and middleware-like orchestration.

-• Security: Strict Regex-validated routing and context-aware HTML escaping via html/template
+• Security: Regex-validated route isolation combined with automatic HTML context escaping via html/template.

-• Architecture: Framework-independent design with a Zero-Dependency footprint for maximum execution speed and zero maintenance debt.
+• Architecture: Framework-independent design with a zero-dependency footprint to minimise compilation bloat and eliminate maintenance debt.

-• Deployed: on Render (Note: Cold starts may apply)
+• Deployed: Fully hosted on Render (Cold starts may apply).

 👜Peek inside the satchel..